 Learn how to draw a great looking Horse Running with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Horse Running drawing.

 Horses are domesticated animals that help humans and offer companionship, like dogs and cats.
 Many people grow up with horses in their lives.
 You probably know somebody who owns a horse or pony--in fact, you might own a horse yourself.

 Some horses are bred for farm work, while others are bred for tricks and horse shows.
 Some horses race, work for the police or breed other horses.